DemetrioReyes/justdemo23/README.md

-# 👋 ¡Hola!
-Soy Demetrio Reyes Martinez
+# 👋 Hi!
+I'm Demetrio Reyes Martinez

 ## Full Stack Developer

-Desarrollador con más de 8 años de experiencia en diseño y automatización de sistemas utilizando Python, Flask, Selenium, MySQL y JavaScript.
-Especializado en optimización de procesos, análisis de datos y colaboración en equipo para mejorar la productividad y reducir costos operativos.
-Formado en desarrollo web y hacking ético, con nivel intermedio de inglés.
+Developer with over 8 years of experience in system design and automation using Python, Flask, Selenium, MySQL, and JavaScript.
+Specialized in process optimization, data analysis, and teamwork collaboration to enhance productivity and reduce operational costs.
+Trained in web development and ethical hacking, with an intermediate level of English.

 ---

-## 🚀 Habilidades
+## 🚀 Skills

 ### Backend Development:
 - Python